 3.1 The licensing authority must consider each application within 3 months of its having been made and reach a final decision on it within 9 months.
-The application must therefore be decided by 13 September 2020.
-Powers are delegated to the Head of Governance, Strategy and Performance (Monitoring Officer)to grant or where appropriate, renew licences only if there are no objections received from a consultee.
+The application must therefore be decided by 25 November 2020.
+Powers are delegated to the Head of Governance, Strategy and Performance (Monitoring)

+Officer) to grant or where appropriate, renew licences only if there are no objections received from a consultee.
 In light of circumstances detailed within this report, it is appropriate that this matter be dealt with by the Licensing Committee.

-- 3.2 A letter of representation dated 10 January 2020 was received on behalf of the Chief Constable.
+- 3.2 A letter of representation was received on behalf of the Chief Constable.
 The letter was received within the statutory time limit.
 The letter and a copy of the application have been previously circulated to Committee. - 3.3 The applicant and the Chief Constable have been invited to attend the meeting.
-The applicant has been provided with a copy of the Chief Constable's letter.
+The applicant has been provided with a copy of the letter from the Chief Constable.